+A new regional travel demand model and land use allocation model were developed for this RTP.
+Both are consistent with the local partners' comprehensive land use plans and transportation system plans to model the future conditions of the system.
 Other datasets, including Streetlight and Regional Integrated Transportation Information System (RITIS) were used to supplement evaluation of existing system performance and conditions.
 Streetlight and RITIS include sampled and aggregated real-world data about travel in the region.
-This sampled data is available through various technology sources including in-dash navigation systems and mobile phones.
+These sampled data are available through various technology sources including in-dash navigation systems and mobile phones.